JimmyTan2000/thd-plv2-robot-programming/Reports/ch1-problem.md

 ![1x1 world](/Screenshots/world_1_1.png)

 ### Challenge 1
-In the same 1 x 1 world, we need the drive the robot as colose as we can to the red wall and stop without colliding.
+In the same 1 x 1 world, we need the drive the robot as close as we can to the red wall and stop without colliding.
 There are some questions that will help us along:
 - What is the minimum value of the LDS at which we should stop?
 - How to set the speed of the robot ?